pedrov718/Bianary-Hate-Speech-Classification/README.md

 ### The Data:

 Using a dataset collected by UC Berkley researcher I was able to get a human labled dataset with 135553 text samples, each labled as hate speech or not hatespeech.
+More information about the dataset and methods to how to download it can be found here: https://huggingface.co/datasets/ucberkeley-dlab/measuring-hate-speech

 ![10_most_frequnet_words_withstops](https://user-images.githubusercontent.com/82776178/194624370-c27c1171-6d0a-4146-8922-04e8d6253a4a.png)